Pekalongan Regency: Administrative districts

-Notes: (a) including 1 kelurahan (the district administrative centre). (b) including 3 kelurahan - Kedungwuni Barat, Kedungwuni Timur and Pekajangan.
+Notes: (a) including one kelurahan - Kajen. (b) including one kelurahan - Bulak Pelem.

+(c) including three kelurahan - Kedungwuni Barat, Kedungwuni Timur and Pekajangan.

-(c) including 3 kelurahan - Bligo, Sapugarut and Simbang Kulon. (d) including 5 kelurahan - Bener, Gumawang, Kepatihan, Mayangan and Pekuncen.
+(d) including three kelurahan - Bligo, Sapugarut and Simbang Kulon.

+(e) including five kelurahan - Bener, Gumawang, Kepatihan, Mayangan and Pekuncen.

 Tourism

 Pekalongan has long been known as a "batik city", and one of the centers of batik production is in the Districts of Buaran and Wiradesa.
 Some of the names of batik producers that are quite well known include Batik Humas (short for Husein Mohammad Assegaff).
 While the famous sarong (palekat fabric) factory in Pekalongan includes "Gajah Duduk" and "WadiMoor".
 There is also a batik center in Wiradesa which is International Batik Center (IBC).

 Actually there are still a lot of tourism potential that can be developed in Pekalongan Regency, among others, Sunter Beach Depok, Watu Bahan, Wonokerto Beach, Petungkriyono Ecotourism, Water Tourism, Forest Tourism, Cultural Tourism, Curug Siwatang Paninggaran, Temple Trenggolek Paninggaran, Anjir Peak, Bukit Pawuluhan Kandangserang, and others.
 There are also hidden beautiful natural attractions such as Curug Bajing which access roads are not yet available.
 Pekalongan is still waiting for investors who want develop this attraction.